Thom-x/docker-fr24feed-piaware-dump1090/README.md

 	thomx/fr24feed-piaware /bin/bash
 ```

-Then : `/fr24feed/fr24feed/fr24feed --signup` and follow the instructions, for technical steps, your answer doesn't matter we just need the sharing key at the end.
+Then : `/fr24feed/fr24feed/fr24feed --signup` and follow the instructions.
+For technical steps, your answer doesn't matter.
+We just need the sharing key at the end.

-Finally to see the sharing key run `cat /etc/fr24feed.ini`, you can now exit the container.
+Finally, to see the sharing, key run `cat /etc/fr24feed.ini`.
+You can now exit the container.

 Add the environment variable `FR24FEED_FR24KEY` with your sharing key.